 April TREB market report: a growth of 33.6% in home listings in the TREB’s MLS® System in April 2017, at 21,630.
 Prices rose too.

 This new finding shows the Foreign Buyers Tax in Toronto (an old school knuckle dragging approach) was a knee jerk reaction by desperate politicians.
-The sad part is that it could cripple the development of new homes and condos in 2018 and 2019 which would have eased the housing crisis.
+The sad part is that it did cripple the development of new homes and condos in 2018 and 2019 which would have eased the housing crisis.

 It remains to be seen how Toronto condominium developers will react to the Ontario government buyers tax.
 Currently, the Toronto condo market is alive and healthy.
 But the housing crisis is unfortunately a sad reality for many Ontarians.